Sebastianng100/FallHazardPoseEstimationDetection/README.md

 ### yolov8m_refined
 Why this model was created:
 This is meant to be the final, polished, carefully tuned YOLOv8m configuration.
 However in the end YOLOV8m2 did the best.
+This is the point where i was wondering if my autoannotate was bad in the first place and i find a new dataset with bounding boxes
 Goal: maximum accuracy without extremely long training.
 Settings Used:
 1. Model: YOLOv8m